OHASHIKen/OHASHIKen.github.io/english_index.markdown

 [publication list](./publication.html).

-PhD. student at Cosmic-ray lab. of ISEE, Nagoya University.
+Researcher at Cosmic-ray lab. of ISEE, Nagoya University.
+Doctor in Science (Mar.
+2022 from Nagoya University)

-JSPS Research Fellowship for Young Scientist (Tokubetsu Kenkyuin) DC2.
-(From Apr.
-2021)
+JSPS Research Fellowship for Young Scientist (Tokubetsu Kenkyuin).
+21J11122 (From Apr.
+2021 to Mar.
+2022)